 The NFL’s Culpability

 Let’s start with the case in question.
 For starters, it’s a bit questionable that an investigation of emails, especially once the initial one was found, took nearly five months.
 According to the NFL, it took from June to the second week of October for a summary of the investigation’s findings to be presented to the Commissioner, the same one who supposedly launched the investigation in the first place.
 Even if this is true, it shows a severe lack of legitimate and effective protocols in place at the NFL to take matters like this as seriously as possible.
-Five months is far too long for a multi-billion-dollar organization that claims these issues are among their top priorities.
+Five months is far too long for a multi-billion-dollar organization that claims these issues are among its top priorities.

 Then there’s the inaction after the initial story.
 Gruden faced no discipline, not even an indefinite leave of absence when the initial racist email was made public.
 For a league that has recently launched a massive social justice campaign that allows players to wear decals such as “End Racism,” “Stop Hate,” “It Takes All of Us,” and more, it’s highly problematic that they let Gruden go on to coach a game just a few days later.
 Plus, they hadn’t even met with and briefed the team that employed Gruden as their Head Coach: the Las Vegas Raiders.